Weight Loss Meals for strength weight training and fitness exercise programs.

 Here's how to proceed.

 (1) Measure your percentage of body fat.
-(As we explain elsewhere here at lasting-weight-loss.com, this can be done quickly in the privacy of your home with inexpensive plastic caliphers.)
+(As we explain elsewhere here on our website can be done quickly in the privacy of your home with inexpensive plastic calipers.)

 (2) Adopt a baseline 4X, 5X, or 6X plan.